Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Evaluating Statistical Similarity

 \subsection{Demonstration of Statistical Similarity Metrics}

 Thus far, we have introduced a variety of metrics to quantify a model's ability to generate distributions of designs that match the training dataset.
-To showcase the use of these metrics, we evaluate two classic generative models, a Variational Autoencoder and a Generative Adversarial Network\footnote{The goal of this example is to compare any two DGM models; hence, the state-of-art models and strong instantiations were intentionally not chosen as they performed very well on a two-dimensional case.} on a synthetic dataset.
+To showcase the use of these metrics, we evaluate two classic generative models, a Variational Autoencoder (VAE) and a Generative Adversarial Network (GAN)\footnote{The goal of this example is to compare any two DGMs; hence, the state-of-art models and strong instantiations were intentionally not chosen as they performed very well on a two-dimensional case.} using select metrics on a synthetic dataset which challenges models to learn six non-overlapping data modes (Figure~\ref{fig:SD}, Table~\ref{tab:SD}).
 Details on model architecture, metrics settings, and training are included in the appendix.
-This synthetic example is commonly used in literature to compare deep generative models~\cite{chen2021padgan}.
-Plots of the generated data are shown in Figure~\ref{fig:SD}.
-Gray points denote training data, and red points denote samples.
-Scores for a few selected metrics for these two models are shown in Table~\ref{tab:SD}.
-If a practitioner was using a single distribution-matching metric, such as MMD, to compare the two models, they would think that the GAN is the stronger performer among the two.
-However, when looking at an array of metrics, one can note that the GAN is the stronger performer in accuracy-based metrics such as F10 and nearest datapoint (better performance is highlighted by bold text).
+Individual distribution-matching metrics, such as MMD, indicate that the GAN is the stronger performer among the two models.
+However, when looking at an array of metrics, one can note that the GAN is the stronger performer in accuracy-based metrics such as F10 and nearest datapoint.
 In contrast, the VAE outperforms the GAN in many coverage-based metrics such as nearest generated sample, rediscovery, and F0.1.
 In overall distribution-matching metrics, results are mixed, with the GAN outperforming in MMD and falling behind in F1 and AUC.
-The GAN also performed significantly better in machine learning efficacy.
+The GAN also performed significantly better in machine learning efficacy on this dataset.
 Compared to a single metric, this suite presents a more nuanced picture, and the final model selection could vary based on the end goal.
-If coverage is more important, then the VAE may be preferred, while the GAN may be preferred for realism.
-However, even the best coverage of the design space does not guarantee the novelty or diversity of generated designs.
-Therefore, in the following section, we introduce and discuss metrics to evaluate the capabilities of DGMs to generate diverse and novel designs.
+If coverage is more important, then the VAE may be preferred, while the GAN may be preferred for realism\footnote{We note that these results need not generalize to other datasets or architectures.}.
+Since even the best coverage of the design space does not guarantee the novelty or diversity of generated designs, we next introduce design exploration metrics.